-- M.S., PMHCNS-BC , Psychiatric Mental Health Nursing, Saint Joseph's College.
-Project: Nursing Instructors Experiences of Student Nurses with Eating Disorders
+- Masters of Science, Advanced Practice Psychiatric Mental Health Nursing, Saint Joseph's College.
+Project: Nursing Instructor's Experiences of Student Nurses with Eating Disorders: A Phenomenological Study

-- PhD , Nursing, Psychiatric Mental Health , University of Connecticut.
-Project: A Phenomenological Study of Self-love in Women's Experiences Healing from Bulimia
+- Ph.D.
+Doctor of Philosophy, Nursing, Nursing Philosophy/Psychiatric Mental Health Nursing, University of Connecticut.
+Project: A Phenomenological Study of Self-Love In Women's Experiences Healing From Bulimia

 A native of Connecticut, Dr. Deyette moved to Salt Lake City in 2012 closing a successful private practice spanning 17 years in Ridgefield, CT.
 An active member in the community, Dr. Deyette treated adolescents and adults for a variety of mental health disorders and issues.
 Her clinical practice specialty areas include eating disorders; mood and anxiety disorders, women's issues, mid-life transitions, combat and civilian trauma, and moral injury.

 During her advanced practice career, Dr. Deyette taught undergraduate psychiatric nursing students as adjunct faculty for the University of Connecticut (UCONN) School of Nursing.
 She was awarded a Doctoral Teaching Fellowship, while completing her PhD in Nursing, and taught Psychiatric Mental Health Nursing Across the Lifespan to students in UCONN's Master's Entry into Nursing Program.